spgreen/psTrace/README.md

   1. **``<PS MA base URL or IP>``** is either the IP address or base url without http:// or https:// of the perfSONAR Measurement archive you wish to retrieve traceroute/tracepath data from.
   2. **``<period in seconds>``** - e.g. 86400 = 1 day, 1290600 = 2 weeks, etc

-4. Results will be stored as HTML pages within the `html` folder
+4. Results will be stored as HTML pages within the psTrace `html` folder

 5. Access results by using a web browser and type the address of the web server hosting the results.